Apr 4, 2018

 Impact on global digital businesses

-As a result of this mid-December move by the Turkish tax authorities digital businesses with a global reach need to understand that they are liable for applying, collecting, and remitting Turkish VAT (current standard rate of 18%) on their supplies to customers there.
+As a result of the December 2017 move by the Turkish tax authorities digital businesses with a global reach need to understand that they are liable for applying, collecting, and remitting Turkish VAT (current standard rate of 18%) on their supplies to customers there.

 The Final Communiqué revealed changes to four key aspects of the new rules.
 They are as follows:

 1. Definition of affected services: The pre-Christmas Draft Communiqué provided extensive definitions of affected digital services.
 However, in the Final Communiqué, these definitions have been removed.
 This will, of course, cause uncertainty and complexity for affected non-resident digital service suppliers.